 If you do only want 1 goldfish in your 10 gallon tank, I have provided a shortlist of some smaller goldfish varieties that you can pick from below.
 Their smaller size will allow them to swim more freely in a smaller space.
 I would also recommend buying a fish that has not come from a community tank and is already used to living in a small tank.

-The above table demonstrates average sizes for each variety of goldfish, so you should expect some goldfish to grow bigger, and allow for this when housing them.
+The above table demonstrates average sizes for each variety of goldfish, so you should expect some goldfish to grow bigger and allow for this when housing them.

-There are many things to consider when making a decision on how many fish you can keep together in a particular size tank, such as whether they will need tank mates and how big will each fish grow when fully mature.
+There are many things to consider when making a decision on how many fish you can keep together in a particular size tank, such as whether they will need tank mates and how big each fish will grow when fully mature.

-A 10 gallon tank is acceptable for smaller goldfish and you can house 1 or 2 small adult goldfish in a tank of this size but it would be kinder to consider increasing the size to around 20 gallons if you have the space.
+A 10 gallon tank is acceptable for smaller goldfish, and you can house 1 or 2 small adult goldfish in a tank of this size, but it would be kinder to consider increasing the size to around 20 gallons if you have the space.